cu-swe4s-fall-2019/hash-tables-wehs7661/README.md

 - `rand_words.txt`: A text file of random words.
 - `non_rand_words.txt`: A text file of non-random words.
 - `scatter.py`: A Python script for generating a scatter plot from `STDIN`.
+- `hash_table_plots.sh`: A shell script for generating scatter plots of hash tables with different input parameters.

 ## Installation
 All the Python scripts are written in Python 3 and the packages required to run the codes include: `argparse`, `sys`, `matplotlib`, `time`, `os`, `random` and `unittest`.